Photo: Nevil Zaveri

 Take the plunge

 As a parent, there are lots of conversations you might rather not have with your kids.
-The idea of willingly starting a talk about sex, substance use or their friends' behaviour may feel very scary.
+The idea of willingly starting a talk about sex, substance use or the kind of things they may be seeing online can feel very scary.

 But if you don't do it, who will?
-Unfortunately for you, your kids are relying on you for information and - even more - support on the really challenging stuff.
+Unfortunately for you, your kids are relying on you for information and, just as importantly, support on the really challenging stuff.

 Open the conversation early and they may come back when they're really stuck and worried.